 Panspacificflight was already a proven sire in the US before Macca Lodge started importing his frozen semen and he’s now left the winners of $US17 million in stakes there.
 But in May 2016 there was a Panspacificflight winner in New Jersey with a difference — he was bred in New Zealand.

 Wick won five races and nearly $40,000 in stakes for Wyndham trainer Brendon McLellan before being exported.
-Now, racing as Wick N, he’s won nine times in the US and has taken a mile rate of 1:51.6 at The Downs at Mohegan Sun Pocono.
+Now, racing as Wick N, he’s won 11 times in the US and has taken a mile rate of 1:51.6 at The Downs at Mohegan Sun Pocono.

 Little Rascal, owned by Ian Dobson of Christian Cullen fame, was a premier racing specialist at Alexandra Park (six wins) and Addington (two wins), earning $120,000 before he was exported to Australia in April 2017.
-He has quickly made his mark there with four wins at Menangle and a best time of 1:51.8 when he beat My Field Marshall in a Group III race in September 2017.
+He has quickly made his mark there with five wins at Menangle and a best time of 1:51.8 when he beat My Field Marshall in a Group III race in September 2017.

 BREEDER ALERT: Little Rascal and Southern Pursuit, who won four races from the Clark Barron stable before being exported to the US, are both out of Live Or Die mares.
 They’re the only two progeny bred on that cross from Panspacificflight’s first two crops here.
 Broodmare Romola Hanover features in the pedigree of both sires.